Applying for Fall 2020

 A complete application consists of:

-Rutgers-Newark Graduate School Application Application (fee: $65) must be completed online, however you will also need to mail three (3) hard copies each of the writing sample, personal statement and resume to the Graduate Admissions office (address below).
+Rutgers-Newark Graduate School Application Application (fee: $65) must be completed online, however you will also need to mail a hard copy of the writing sample, personal statement and resume to the Graduate Admissions office (address below).
 When applying online, please make sure to select the Rutgers University-Newark MFA Program: all applications, writing samples, and additional documents must be addressed to the Rutgers University-Newark Admissions office (see below) in order to be considered for admission.

 GRE Test Scores (for teaching-based aid packages) GRE scores are required and must be from within the past 5 years.
 When taking your GRE exam, please have your scores sent to the Rutgers University-Newark campus: school code 2512.